 Service fees.
 Service fees mainly include the monthly management fee charged to investors for using the automated investing tool and the self-directed investing tool.
-The monthly management fee for using the automated investing tool is the difference between the interest rates on the underlying loans which range from 10.0% and 12.5%, and the targeted returns offered to investors which range from 5.0% to 10.5%.
+The monthly management fee for using the automated investing tool is the difference between the interest rates on the underlying loans which range from 10.0% and 12.5%, and the targeted returns offered to investors which up to 10.5%.
 The monthly management fee for using the self-directed investing tool is equal to 10% of the interest that investors receive, which ranges from 10.0% to 12.5%.
 The service fees charged to investors for the automated investing tool or self-directed investing tool are collected on a monthly basis through the investment period.
+In 2017, more than 99% of investors made investments on our marketplace using the automated investing tool.
 We expect that service fees will increase in the foreseeable future, as our business further grows and we develop and introduce new services and investing tools to investors.